accordproject/techdocs/docs/cicero-concepts.md

 A Contract is composed of a set of Clauses.
 A Contract has state.

+# Contract State

+Many contracts require state, for example, to remember the last time a contracting party made a payment.
+A contract may optionally be attached to a state object, giving the logic of the contract read and write access to the contract state.

 # Clause

 Clause is an instance of a Clause Template, where the variables for the template have been set to specific values.